 What is the Reynaers Hi-Finity Sliding Door?

 The Reynaers Hi-Finity sliding door is one of the new breeds of minimalist sliding doors.
 But it is more than that.
 Hi-Finity comes from Reynaers Ltd, one of the best-known systems companies in the world with an excellent reputation.
 The Reynaers product range is extensive including windows, curtain walling, all manner of hinged doors, glazing systems, bifolding doors and bespoke glazing.
-When you choose a Reynaers product, you are having one of the premier aluminium systems.
+When choosing a Reynaers product, you have one of the premier aluminium systems.

 You can buy the Reynaers Hi-Finity as a two, three, four or six-panel door.
 The purpose of the Hi-Finity is to create a door and a home with architectural aluminium sliders giving the best possible view and impressive aesthetics.
 The Reynaers door is elegant, slim and offers minimal visual sightlines.